Prospective Students for the Emergency Medical Science Curriculum

 Emergency Medical Technician (EMT)

 Your first semester at ABTECH will prepare you for this level.
-Common level of certification for firefighters, camp counselors, rescue workers, and general public.
+The common level of certification for firefighters, camp counselors, rescue workers, and the general public.

 Advanced EMT (AEMT)

 Common level for beginning certification to work on an advanced life support ambulance.
-This levels allows them to start IV's and give some medications.
+This level allows them to start IV's and give some medications.
 Your second semester will prepare you for this level.

 Highest level of emergency care outside of a hospital.
 Your last three semesters will focus on this level of advanced care.

-The following list are requirements that must take place prior to your entrance into the EMS Program.
+The following list is requirements that must take place prior to your entrance into the EMS Program.

 - Have graduated from high school and have a transcript, or GED scores are on file with the Admissions Office